ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The unsigned integer 'last_index' is also defined, with minimum value 0 and maximum value MAX\_INDEX.

    If the update collection is empty (i.e., no series items have been added yet), the value of 'last_index' is not defined.
-If the update collection is not empty, 'last_index' has the value of 'index' currently associated with the latest added series item in the update collection.
+If the update collection is not empty, 'last_index' has the value of 'index' currently associated with the last series item in the update collection.

    That is, after having added V series items to the update collection, the last and most recently added series item has 'index' with value 'last_index' = (V - 1) % (MAX_INDEX + 1).